Introduction to Plenny Shake Active v3.0

 ** Reference intake of an average adult (8400 kJ/2000 kcal)

-Last but not least; Choline and Probiotics
+Last but not least; Choline, probiotics, and algae

 Choline is a small organic molecule that your body needs to function properly.
-It is an essential nutrient because it is a key element in metabolic pathways that govern our bodies and run our cells, more specifically, it carries important building bricks called methyl groups, which are very important in food processes and in the brain for example [12-16].
+It is an essential nutrient because it is a key element in metabolic pathways that govern our bodies and run our cells; more specifically, it carries important building bricks called methyl groups, which are very important in food processes and in the brain, for example [12-16].

 Sources